-If your retirement annuity contract (RAC) provider doesn't use the 'relief at source' scheme they don't claim the basic rate (20%) tax relief on your behalf.
-Put your total personal contributions to the RAC in the 2017 to 2018 tax year in box 2.
+If your retirement annuity contract (RAC) provider does not use the 'relief at source' scheme they do not claim the basic rate (20%) tax relief on your behalf.
+Put your total personal contributions to the RAC in the 2022 to 2023 tax year in box 2.

-Box 3 Payments to your employer's scheme which were not deducted from your pay before tax

-In some schemes, an employer takes your personal contributions from your pay before they tax what's left.
-If you (or someone else who isn't your employer) paid into such a scheme and no tax relief was given, you can claim that tax relief now.
-Put the total unrelieved amount you paid in the 2017 to 2018 tax year in box 3.
+Box 3 Payments to your employer's scheme which were not deducted from your pay before tax what's left.
+If you (or someone else who is not your employer) paid into such a scheme and no tax relief was given, you can claim that tax relief now.
+Put the total unrelieved amount you paid in the 2022 to 2023 tax year in box 3.